-When planning an intervention programme, Authorities should ensure that they put in place mechanisms to ensure that authorised officers have regard to primary authorities' assured advice and follow inspection plans that may guide authorised officers delivering official controls to inspection plans that may guide authorised officers delivering official controls.
+When planning an intervention programme, Authorities should ensure that they put in place mechanisms to ensure that authorised officers have regard to primary authorities' assured advice and follow inspection plans that may guide authorised officers delivering official controls.
 Some inspection plans may contain FSA recognised national inspection strategies which must be followed.